SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 - Include in World Info Scanning - check if you want the injected content to activate lore book entries.
 - Vectorize All - forcibly ingests the embeddings for all unprocessed files.
-- Purge Vectors - clears the file embeddings, allowing to recalculate their vectors
+- Purge Vectors - clears the file embeddings, allowing to recalculate their vectors.

 !!! warning Warning
-"Chat vectorization" settings are out of scope for this guide and will not be covered here.
+"Chat vectorization" settings are out of the scope of this guide and will not be covered here.
 !!!

 ## Conclusion